cta-observatory/pybkgmodel/README.md

 ```

 ## Usage

 The background model generation is controlled via a configuration file in the YAML format (an example may be found in the "examples" folder).
-It specifies the input data, output folder, background model generation method, maps binning and exclusion regions to apply.
+It specifies the input data, output folder, background model generation method, maps' binning and exclusion regions to apply.

 Execute `bkgmodel` to run the code, specifying the corresponding configuration file, e.g.: